 With several exceptions, identified in the following paragraphs, the College cannot release information concerning students to prospective employers, government agencies, credit bureaus, or other third parties without the written consent of the eligible student.
 Students and alumni applying for jobs, credit, graduate school, etc., must provide the College with signed and dated written consents to release their records, specifying the records that may be disclosed, the purpose of the disclosure, and the party or class of parties to whom disclosure may be made.

-The College has designated the following categories of information as “directory information,” which, at the College’s discretion, may be released without consent of the student: student’s name, address, telephone number, degree program and major (major area of study), dates of attendance, degrees and awards received, date and place of birth.
+The College has designated the following categories of information as “directory information,” which, at the College’s discretion, may be released without consent of the student: student’s name, address, telephone number, date and place of birth, enrollment status, degree program and major (major area of study), dates of attendance, end date, and degrees and awards granted.

 A student may request that directory information not be released without his or her written consent.
 Such requests must be submitted in writing to the Office of the Registrar at the time of admission and must include the student’s name, address, student identification number, date, and signature.